 Putnam is a somewhat small town located in the state of Connecticut.
 With a population of 9,372 people and two constituent neighborhoods, Putnam is the 100th largest community in Connecticut.
-Putnam has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Putnam has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Putnam is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Putnam is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Putnam who work in office and administrative support (15.43%), sales jobs (11.06%), and food service (9.07%).
+Unlike some towns, Putnam isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Putnam are a mix of both white- and blue-collar jobs.
+Overall, Putnam is a town of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Putnam who work in office and administrative support (14.26%), food service (11.94%), and sales jobs (10.01%).

 Also of interest is that Putnam has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Putnam in 2010 was $24,639, which is low income relative to Connecticut, and middle income relative to the rest of the US.
-This equates to an annual income of $98,556 for a family of four.
+The per capita income in Putnam in 2010 was $25,888, which is low income relative to Connecticut, and upper middle income relative to the rest of the US.
+This equates to an annual income of $103,552 for a family of four.
 However, Putnam contains both very wealthy and poor people as well.

 The people who call Putnam home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Putnam residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Putnam include English, French Canadian, Irish, and Italian.
+The greatest number of Putnam residents report their race to be White, followed by Asian.
+Important ancestries of people in Putnam include English, Irish, French Canadian, and Italian.

 The most common language spoken in Putnam is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include French and Spanish.